Lost Decades: Economic effects

 Despite mild economic recovery in the 2000s, conspicuous consumption of the 1980s has not returned to the same pre-crash levels.
 Japanese firms such as Toyota, Sony, Panasonic, Sharp, and Toshiba, which had dominated their respective industries from the 1960s to the 1990s, had to fend off strong competition from rival firms based in other East Asian countries, particularly South Korea and China, since the 2000s.
-In 1989, of the world's top 50 companies by market capitalization, 32 were Japanese; by 2018, only one such company (Toyota) remains in the top 50.
+In 1989, of the world's top 50 companies by market capitalization, 32 were Japanese; by 2018, only 1 such company (Toyota) remains in the top 50.
 Many Japanese companies replaced a large part of their workforce with temporary workers, who had little job security and fewer benefits.
 As of 2009, these non-traditional employees made up more than a third of the labor force.
 For the wider Japanese workforce, wages have stagnated.
-From their peak in 1997, real wages fell around 13% by 2013, an unprecedented number among developed nations.
+From their peak in 1997, real wages fell around 13% by 2013, standing out even by international standards.
 Surveys by the Ministry of Health, Labour and Welfare showed that household income in 2010 had fallen to 1987 levels.
 According to Teikoku Databank, Japan's largest credit rating agency, the aggregate sales of all companies in Japan decreased by 3.9% in 2010 compared to 2000, or a decrease of 13,848.2 billion yen.

-The wider economy of Japan is still recovering from the impact of the 1991 crash and subsequent lost decades.
+The wider economy of Japan is still recovering from the consequences of the 1991 crash and subsequent lost decades.
 It took 12 years for Japan's GDP to recover to the same levels as 1995.
 And as a greater sign of economic malaise, Japan also fell behind in output per capita; in 1995, Japan had a nominal GDP per capita of $44,210, the world's third highest behind Luxembourg and Switzerland, while by 2025, it had fallen to $34,713, the 36th in the world.
 In 1991, real output per capita in Japan was 14% higher than that of Australia, but in 2011 real output had dropped to 14% below Australia's levels.
 In the span of 30 years, Japan also experienced slower labor productivity growth than other countries.
 Whereas in 1990 it ranked sixth among G7 nations ahead of the United Kingdom, in 2021 labor productivity of Japan was the lowest in the G7 and ranked 29th of 38 OECD members.
 As of 2025; Japan's nominal GDP and GDP per capita remains smaller than its 1995 levels.